-Writing letters doesn’t have to be boring.
+Writing letters doesn’t have to be boring!
 Put away the handwriting worksheets and grab some seeds!
 Students can write letters on these spring letter cards using seeds, play dough, or dry erase markers.
 These letter cards are in my Spring Centers pack.

 Take the spring theme to the writing center by adding spring vocabulary word cards, spring writing paper, spring stickers, and envelopes to the center.
 Try adding new writing tools too!
 Metallic crayons, smelly markers, and pens are always a hit with my students.
-The word cards and spring paper is in my Spring Centers pack.
+The word cards and spring paper are in my Spring Centers pack.

 Make books come alive using story props!
 Grow Flower Grow is book about a girl that feeds her plant pizza, ice cream, and burgers and throws it outside when it doesn’t grow.
-But to her surprise, when the flower is outside in the rain and sunshine it grows.
+But to her surprise, when the flower is outside in the rain and sunshine, it grows.
 It’s a fun book to teach about what plants need.
 Your students will read and reread this book over and over using the story props!
 Reading books multiple times builds fluency, reading comprehension, and vocabulary.

-Rhyme puzzles with a spring twist!
+Let’s do some rhyme puzzles with a spring twist!
 Students have to match the rhymes to make the puzzle pieces fit.
 This game is also in my Spring Centers pack.

 For a spring theme, change the dramatic play center into a Flower Shop!
-Read all about I made it using things from the Dollar Tree HERE.
+Read all about how I made it using things from the Dollar Tree HERE.

 Add books about spring, weather, bugs, and plants to the bookshelf for students to read.
 Don’t forget to add those non-fiction books too!

 Adding STEM to the blocks, science, and/or STEM center is easy using my Spring STEM I Can Build Anchor Charts and books.
 It also includes Easter, St. Patrick’s Day, and Earth Day STEM challenge cards.
-Go grab it HERE.
+Go grab them HERE.